Stefan George: Death in exile

-On 24 August 1933 George took a ferry across the Lake to Heiden, Switzerland.
-Although the Master had chosen to make the journey to escape the humid lakeside air and had spent the previous two winters at Minusio, George later said, in an example of the Master's, "mild political humor", that in the middle of the Lake he began to breathe far more easily.
+On 24 August 1933 George took a ferry across the lake to Heiden, Switzerland.
+Although George had chosen to make the journey to escape the humid lakeside air and had spent the previous two winters at Minusio, George later said, in an example of his "mild political humor", that in the middle of the lake he began to breathe far more easily.

-Shortly after the attending the Roman Catholic wedding at Bamberg of his brother Claus to Baroness Nina von Lerchenfeld, Berthold von Stauffenberg arrived at Minusio on 27 September 1933 and found the Master feeling very weak and devoid of appetite.
+Berthold von Stauffenberg arrived at Minusio on 27 September 1933, shortly after the attending the wedding at Bamberg of his brother Claus to Baroness Nina von Lerchenfeld, and found George feeling very weak and devoid of appetite.

 That same month, however, George declared that both his way of life and his friendships were sufficient proof of his tolerance and indifference to all religions.

-In November 1933, Frank Mehnert spread the news that the Master's medical condition was very grave.
-Robert Boehringer, Frank Mehnert, Walter Kempner, and Clotilde Schlayer took turns keeping vigil at his hospital bedside.
-When Partsch, Albrecht von Blumenthal, Walter Anton, Ludwig Thormaehlen, and the three Stauffenberg brothers also arrived, they were allowed a brief glimpse of the Master in his darkened room; but the poet was not aware of their presence.
+In November 1933, Frank Mehnert spread the news that George's medical condition was very grave.
+Mehnert, Robert Boehringer, Walter Kempner, and Clotilde Schlayer took turns keeping vigil at his hospital bedside.
+When Karl Josef Partsch, Albrecht von Blumenthal, Walter Anton, Ludwig Thormaehlen, and the three Stauffenberg brothers also arrived, they were allowed a brief glimpse of George in his darkened room; but the poet was not aware of their presence.